zenhuzaini/node-js-expert-system-diabetes/README.md

 Module used = Rools -> https://www.npmjs.com/package/rools

+How to start
+1. npm install
+2. npm start
+3. access localhost:1996

 This expert system is built for detecting Diabetes based on these 4 aspects
 1. Symtoms -> there are 10 symptoms and 2 medical tests.
 2. Checking wheter parents have diabetic history